miykael/nipype-beginner-s-guide/homepage/nipypeAndNeuroimaging.rst

        :width: 300pt

 This all seems to be really big and complex.
-And what if you want to first want to do a motion correction and than a slice timing correction?
-Or add an additional step into a already established analysis.
+And what if you want to first want to do a motion correction and then a slice timing correction?
+Or add an additional step into an already established analysis.
 With Nipype, this is very easy.

 Nipype Workflow